wullm/SOAP/README.md

 ## Computing halo membership for particles in the snapshot

-The first program, vr_group_membership.py, can compute bound and unbound VELOCIraptor halo indexes for all particles in a snapshot.
+The first program, `group_membership.py`, will compute bound halo indexes for all particles in a snapshot.
 The output consists of the same number of files as the snapshot with particle halo indexes written out in the same order as the snapshot.

 ## Computing halo properties

-The second program, compute_halo_properties.py, reads the simulation snapshot and the output from vr_group_membership.py and uses it to calculate halo properties.
+The second program, `compute_halo_properties.py`, reads the simulation snapshot and the output from `group_membership.py` and uses it to calculate halo properties.
 It works as follows:

 The simulation volume is split into chunks.
 Each compute node reads